estech01/estech01.github.io/_pages/teaching.md

 ## Select Teaching Evaluation Feedback

+### GH100 (W26)

+"Elayne did a great job of explaining course concepts that the class was having difficulty with.
+I felt that I could always go to Elayne with questions and she was very dedicated about student learning and wanted us to succeed in the course.
+One thing I appreciated about
+Elayne's section is that if one definition/explanation of a concept was hard to grasp at first she was more than happy to explain it in different ways until the overall class understanding was high."

+"One of the strengths of E.R.
+Stecher was how she always encouraged students to think about complex concepts rather than simply memorizing content.
+In discussion sections, she created space for multiple perspectives to help clarify the theoretical frameworks, especially when navigating dense readings.
+Another strength is her openness to questions and willingness to provide clarification.
+When the students seemed confused, she responded patiently and worked through the concept rather than dismissing the concern."

+"Elayne goes above and beyond as a TA.
+Her slides summarizing the week's content are comprehensive without being overwhelming.
+You can easily tell that she wanted to make this course as enjoyable and informative as possible.
+She is so supportive with student responses that most of us participated without having to be coaxed.
+I loved her check–ins prior to starting section because it removed that awkwardness that sometimes happens at the beginning of a class you only have once a week.
+Elayne also has a lot of humility even with all her knowledge and experience in the field.
+It is truly refreshing to be in a class where the TA is not only instructive but also willing to learn and consider new student perspectives."

 ### GLBLST102 (F25)

 "I think she is clearly knowledgeable and brings a good energy to get students involved.
 I also like that she has us consider everything from multiple perspectives rather than immediately accept something as fact."